<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-In 1965 it ran in the 2-litre class, with Graham Hill and Jackie Stewart.
-In spite of overheating and damage to the turbine blades, the Rover-BRM survived the 24 hours at an average speed of 98.8 mph (159 km/h), achieving 10th place, the highest placed British car.
+For 1964 it was fitted with a new coupé body designed by William Towns and the engine was modified to incorporate heat exchangers with cutting-edge ceramic discs made by Corning of America.
+In 1965 it ran in the 2-litre class with drivers Hill and Jackie Stewart.
+In spite of overheating and damage to the turbine blades, the Rover-BRM survived at an average speed of 98.8 mph (159 km/h), achieving 10th place; the highest placed British car.